-“The enjoyers [eaters] of the amrita of the sacrificial remnant go to the eternal [sanatana] Brahman.
-This world is not for the non-sacrificing; how, then, the other [worlds]?”
-(4:31)
+Eating the amrita of the sacrificial remains, they go to the Eternal Brahman.
+Even this world is not for the non-sacrificing–how then the other worlds?
+(4:31).

 The entire life of the knowers of sacrifice is prasadam–that which has been first offered to God and is thus holy and purifying to the partaker.
 Such a life leads to participation in the life of Brahman.

-“Thus sacrifices are of many kinds, spread out before Brahman.
-Know them all to be born of action.
-Thus knowing, you shall be released” (4:32).
+Sacrifices of many kinds are spread out before the face of Brahman.
+Know them all to be born from action.
+Knowing thus, you shall be liberated (4:32).

-Once more Krishna points out the necessity of action and the impossibility of inaction for the adroit yogi.
+Once more Krishna points out the necessity of action and the impossibility of inaction for the adept yogi.